tylernnguyen5/IoT-Assignment3/MP/README.md

 - Report cars with issue for the Admin

-- Voice search for the Admin
+- Voice car search for the Admin

 - Visualation charts on the Home page for the Manager